AliHaider20/Digital-Image-processing/README.md

 # Digital-Image-processing
-This repository contains codes for Digital Image processing learn't at the time of my graduation.
+This repository contains codes for Digital Image processing.
+These can be used in computer vision (CV) appliations.